OpenDDS/OpenDDS/docs/internal/github_actions.rst

 Test Results
 ============

+The tests are run using `autobuild <https://github.com/DOCGroup/autobuild>` which creates a number of output files that are turned into a GitHub artifact.
+This artifact is processed by the "Check Test Results" workflow which modifies the files with detailed summaries of the test runs.
-The tests are run using autobuild which will generate an artifact containing the test results.
-These test results will be appended to the continuous intergration checks once all test runs for a commit are completed.
-This test analysis is handled by check_test_results.yml.
-The output from the test results will either be posted in build_and_test or lint, it is random which one of the workflows the results will appear in.
+After all of the Check Test Results jobs are complete, the test results will be posted in either the build_and_test or lint workflows.
+It is random which one of the workflows the results will appear in, so be sure to check both.

 Artifacts
 =========

 Artifacts from the continuous integration run can be downloaded by clicking details on one of the Build & Test runs.
 There is a dropdown on the bar next to "Re-run jobs" called "Artifacts" which lists each artifact that can be downloaded.

 Using Artifacts to Replicate Builds
 -----------------------------------

 You can download the *ACE_TAO* and *build_* artifacts then use them for a local build, so long as your operating system is the same as the one on the runner.